How To Balance Your Feminine And Masculine Energy At Work

 Have you ever felt like you had to “man up” just to be taken seriously at work?

-Everything changed when I started tapping back into my feminine energy.
-I stopped chasing success the way men do and allowed my natural feminine strengths to shine through.
-Suddenly, I felt empowered instead of exhausted.
+I felt empowered instead of exhausted.
 My colleagues responded to me more warmly, my performance improved, and my whole life shifted — I even met my husband during that time.

 Why Corporate Jobs Pull Us Into Masculine Energy